Metamorphosis: Studies in Social and Political Change in Myanmar

 "Metamorphosis deserves praise as a wide-ranging, serious effort to analyze current trends beyond stereotypes and simple answers..." - Michele Penna, Asia Sentinel

 Renaud Egreteau is a 2015‒16 Fellow at the Wilson Center, Washington DC, and an IRASEC Associate.
 He co-authored Soldiers and Diplomacy in Burma (NUS Press, 2013).

-François Robinne is anthropologist, director of research at CNRS, head of IRASEC (2012-16), Bangkok.
+François Robinne is anthropologist, director of research at CNRS and the former head of IRASEC (2012-16), Bangkok.

 IRASEC Series on Contemporary Asia